 Send time optimization

 As these technologies rely heavily on openings, it may now become inaccurate.
 For example, a tool that enables you to know the best time to send your email campaigns will have less accurate data to work on.

 Dynamic images may no longer work

-Dynamic images based on location (weather forecast) or the time of the opening (countdowns) may not work for the Apple users.**
+Dynamic images based on location (weather forecast) or the time of the opening (countdowns) may not work for the Apple Mail users.**

 Emails using interactive content with external CSS may no longer work as intended.

 Will other KPI's be impacted?

-Other KPI's such as the click rate and online sales will not be impacted by this new update and will still be relevant.
-The sales tracker will not be impacted either, as the tracking does not happen in the email but on the e-commerce.
+Other KPI's such as the click rate and online sales are not impacted by this new update and are still relevant.
+The sales tracker is be impacted either, as the tracking does not happen in the email but on the e-commerce.

 - Make sure to combine openings AND clicks for ensuring better results.